Oanekrif/navbar/README.md

 ## 📋 Project Description:
 This project features a responsive navigation bar built using HTML and CSS.
-The navbar dynamically adapts to different screen sizes, ensuring an optimal user experience on various devices (mobile, tablet, desktop).<br>
+The navbar dynamically adapts to different screen sizes, ensuring an optimal user experience on various devices (mobile, tablet, desktop).<br> [`Click here to visit the website`](https://oanekrif.github.io/navbar/) <br>

 ## 🌐 Key Features:
 • Responsive Design: Utilizes CSS media queries to adjust layout and styling based on screen width.</br>